gmavr/cppneural/README.md

 ## Introduction

 An efficient C++11 implementation and framework for training neural networks.
 It has been explicitly designed with class hierarchy and generic code allowing for modular implementation and wiring of various types of neural network layers.
-It currently provides a standard feed-forward hidden layer, standard recurrent layer (RNN), multi-class logistic (softmax) regression output layer for classification and squared-error loss output layer for regression as elementary proof functionality.
+It currently provides a standard feed-forward hidden layer, standard and GRU recurrent layers (RNN), multi-class logistic (softmax) regression output layer for classification and squared-error loss output layer for regression as elementary functionality.
 It includes implementation for three variants of stochastic gradient descend, with additional features such as periodic reporting of training loss and periodic evaluation on a held-out data set.
 It uses the [Armadillo C++ linear algebra library](http://arma.sourceforge.net) for efficient matrix operations.

 This project was started as an experimental migration from python and numpy to C++ of a much more extensive neural network framework I wrote from scratch.
-(The python framework implements reccurrent layers including GRUs, embedding layers, extensions to batches of parallel sequencies, conditional random fields and has been used in a deep learning project).
+(The python framework implements recurrent layers including GRUs, embedding layers, extensions to batches of parallel sequences, conditional random fields and has been used in a deep learning project).
 As such, it is almost certain that from an architecture point of view this C++ framework can extend to more complicated networks, but the additional effort to do it is obviously required.

 ## Features

-* Very efficient implementation in C++11, also taking advantage of Armadillo’s template metaprogramming for consolidation of matrix operations at compilation time.
+* Very efficient implementation in C++11, also taking advantage of Armadillo’s template meta-programming for consolidation of matrix operations at compilation time.
 * Model and gradient of the full model are implemented each as single contiguous fixed memory buffer that is updated in-place, therefore zero model and gradient memory copies during training.
 * Modular framework for implementing types of network layers and wiring them together.
 * Gradient-check general support for verifying correctness of derivatives.